aws/eks-anywhere-build-tooling/projects/nutanix-cloud-native/cluster-api-provider-nutanix/README.md

 1. Review releases and changelogs in upstream [repo](https://github.com/nutanix-cloud-native/cluster-api-provider-nutanix) and decide on the new version.
-   Please review carefully and if there are questions about changes necessary to eks-anywhere to support the new version and/or automatically update between eks-anywhere version reach out to @jaxesn, @pokearu or @abhnvp.
+   Please review carefully and if there are questions about changes necessary to eks-anywhere to support the new version and/or automatically update between eks-anywhere version reach out to @jaxesn, @pokearu or @abhinavmpandey08.
 2. Update the `GIT_TAG` file to have the new desired version based on the upstream release tags.
 3. Check the go.mod file to see if the golang version has changed when updating a version.
 Update the `GOLANG_VERSION` in `Makefile` to match the version upstream.
 4. Compare the old tag to the new, looking specifically for Makefile changes.
 If `release-manifests` target has changed in the Makefile, make the required changes in `create_manifests.sh`